13 October 2024

 No Purpose

-We would like, once and for all, eradicate here the intentional bias.
-As human beings, we have always contemplated in awe our surroundings.
-Finding a cause for the observed happenings has mostly resulted in positive actions.
-Noise in the bush: make as if it is a tiger; run!
-We assume (maybe too much) other people's intent in their actions.
-That behaviour is clouding our vision of the three evolutions.
+We would like to dispel the intent bias once and for all.
+As human beings, we have always looked at our surroundings in awe.
+Finding a cause for observed events has usually led to positive action.
+Noise in the bush: act like it is a tiger: run!
+We assume (perhaps too much) the intent of other people in their actions.
+This behaviour clouds our view of the three Evolutions.

 No purpose in the first evolution

-The Big Bang scenario does not mention any superior intelligence leading to the Universe as we know it.
-Nor does the evolution of the Universe implies necessarily the appearance of life anywhere.
-Or at the very least, the conditions in the Universe are compatible with life.
+The Big Bang scenario makes no mention of a superior intelligence leading to the Universe as we know it.
+Nor does the evolution of the Universe necessarily imply the appearance of life anywhere.
+At least, the conditions in the universe are just compatible with life.
 But they do not imply it.
-After the Big Band and the physical Universe, chemistry is working towards complexification of some open systems in very localised parts of the Universe.
-For example, molecular clouds see a lot of unexpected reactions leading to complex molecules (i.e. containing at least a dozen of atoms).
-Terrestrial planets with liquid water are likely sites of even more complex chemical reactions.
-But we do not observe anything in the Universe that could not be attributed to spontaneous physical interactions and chemistry.
+After the Big Bang and the physical Universe, chemistry is working towards the complexification of some open systems in very localised parts of the Universe.
+For example, in molecular clouds there are many unexpected reactions leading to complex molecules (i.e. containing at least a dozen atoms).
+Terrestrial planets with liquid water are likely to be sites of even more complex chemical reactions.
+But we do not observe anything in the Universe that cannot be attributed to spontaneous physical interactions and chemistry.
 We see no intent!
-The Universe is just there.
+The Universe just is, and evolves.

-It is one of the (many) major findings by Darwin.
-There is no "reason" why a given species has appeared.
-Only natural selection is the main mechanism at hand to sift through random mutations in the DNA of species.
-There is no intent in life evolution.
-For a long time, people were misled to observe how well adapted the species are to their environment and conclude that something was leading the manipulation, that there was a clear intent to match each species to its environment.
-We know now, thanks to the neo-Darwinism, that this was a misconception.
-A blind mechanism (natural selection) is a much more elaborate and powerful means by which we have seen complex organisms emerging, well adapted to their environment.
-For example, the bat's eyes are very sensitive, thus adapted to night-life, but do not provide sharp nor colourful vision.
+It is one of Darwin's (many) great discoveries.
+There is no reason why a particular species arose.
+Only natural selection which is the main mechanism available to sift through random mutations in the DNA of species.
+There is no purpose in the evolution of life.
+For a long time people were misled into looking at how well species are adapted to their environment and concluding that something is guiding the manipulation, that there is a clear intention to adapt each species to its environment.
+We now know, thanks to neo-Darwinism, that this was a mistake.
+A blind mechanism (natural selection) is a much more sophisticated and powerful means by which we have seen complex organisms emerge that are well adapted to their environment.
+For example, the eyes of bats are very sensitive, adapted to night life, but they do not provide sharp or colourful vision.

 The tree of life is not reproducible.